juhoaj/cybersecuritybasecourseproject/README.md

 ## FLAW 3: A2:2017-Broken Authentication
 https://github.com/juhoaj/cybersecuritybasecourseproject/blob/main/code/csbcp/settings.py#L120

 The application uses a custom session engine that sets the session id to be `session-<user id>`.
 (The implementation using thread local data is not a recommended pattern for production use either.)
-This vulnerability makes authentication very unsecure as attacker can easily go through possible session ids, starting from attacker’s id and proceeding to one.
+This vulnerability makes authentication very unsecure as the attacker can easily go through possible session ids, for example starting from attacker’s own id and iterating it down to one.

 Removing `SESSION_ENGINE` setting from line 120 of `settings.py` fixes the vulnerability as it returns Django to use default session engine that handles session id more securely.
-Also `views.py` would benefit from refactoring by removing the useless import and call for `setUser_id()`  and that the now useless `threadVariable.py` & `userSession.py` could be deleted.
+Also `views.py` would benefit from refactoring by removing the useless import and call for `setUser_id()`  and removing the now useless `threadVariable.py` & `userSession.py` .

 ### Screenshot before:
 ![flaw-3-before-1.png](/screenshots/flaw-3-before-1.png)